Expensify/App/docs/articles/request-money/Request-and-Send-Money.md

 - If you change your mind, all you have to do is click **Cancel**
 - The user will be able to **Settle up outside of Expensify** or pay you via **Venmo** or **PayPal.me**

-# How to Split a Bill:
+# How to Split a Bill
 - Select the Green **+** button and choose **Split Bill**
 - Enter the total amount for the bill and click **Next**
 - Search for users or enter their emails and **Select**
 - Enter a reason for the split
 - The split is then shared equally between the attendees

-# How to Send Money:
+# How to Send Money
 - Click the green **+** button and select **Send Money**
 - Enter an **amount > Next**
 - Enter the **email address** or **phone number** (including area code) of the person you’re paying